 Pittsburgh PA Bicycle Accident Attorney

 Hit by a car while riding your bike?
-Dallas can help!
+Get Help From Dallas W. Hartman

 We rarely think about our safety when we go for a bike ride or commuting to and from work.
 Most drivers don’t think about our safety, either.
 Bicycles have little protection when a car runs a stop sign or red light or fails to watch out when entering or exiting a parking lot.
 Severe injury and even death are too often the results.

 If you need immediate help and you feel like no one is on your side, our respected Pittsburgh personal injury attorneys at Dallas W. Hartman P.C., Attorneys at Law are ready to stand up for your right to the full and fair compensation you deserve for your bike accident.
 Contact our law offices in Pennsylvania or Ohio today for a free case evaluation.
 We have convenient offices located in Pittsburgh, New Castle, Hermitage, Butler and Erie in Pennsylvania and Youngstown in Ohio.

 How a Bicycle Accident Lawyer in Pittsburgh Can Help

 It is normal not to know exactly what to do to protect your rights after a bicycle accident.
 This is most likely the first time you’ve been hit by a car and need to pursue an injury claim.
 Hiring a lawyer is the best way forward.
 A lawyer will give you advice that you can trust, as he or she will work for you – not an insurance company.
 You can count on your lawyer to take care of the legal side of your case and protect your rights every step of the way.